richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

 ## Azure

-Azure SQL Database and Managed Instance come with built‑in high availability features.
+Azure SQL Database and Managed Instance come with **built‑in high availability features**.
 Instead of manually configuring clusters, replication, and certificate‑based endpoints, Azure provides automated failover, built‑in replication, and a simplified failover group mechanism.
-This means less manual configuration and a lower operational overhead while still meeting the key High Availability requirements.
+This means **less manual configuration** and a **lower operational overhead** while still meeting the key High Availability requirements.

 ### Fundamentals

-Even though Azure SQL Database provides built‑in redundancy within a region (for example, by automatically maintaining multiple copies of your data within that same region), failover is still relevant for scenarios where:
+Even though Azure SQL provides **built‑in redundancy within a region** (for example, by **automatically maintaining multiple copies of your data within that same region**), failover is still relevant for specific scenarios:

-* Region‑Level Outages: If an entire Azure region becomes unavailable (e.g., due to a major power or network disruption), local redundancy won’t protect you.
+* **Region‑Level Outages**: If an entire Azure region becomes unavailable (e.g., due to a major power or network disruption), local redundancy won’t protect you.
 A secondary server in a different region, configured through active geo‑replication or failover groups, ensures you can fail over to a completely different location.

-* Disaster Recovery (DR) Requirements: Many organizations need cross‑region replication to meet compliance or RTO/RPO objectives.
+* **Disaster Recovery**: Many organizations need cross‑region replication to meet compliance or RTO/RPO objectives.
 Setting up a failover group or active geo‑replication to another region lets you restore operations quickly if the primary region fails.

-* Read Scale‑Out: Even if you’re not worried about regional failures, a failover group or geo‑replication can provide a readable secondary in another region.
-This offloads read workloads from your primary server and reduces latency for users in other geographical locations.
+* **Read Scale‑Out**: Even if you’re not worried about regional failures, a failover group or geo‑replication can provide a readable secondary in another region.
+This **offloads read workloads from your primary server** and **reduces latency** for users in other geographical locations.

-So while Azure’s built‑in redundancy does protect you against many common hardware or availability‑zone failures within a single region, configuring a secondary in a different region and enabling a failover plan is still the recommended best practice for comprehensive disaster recovery and minimal downtime.

-Geo‑redundant backups and high availability serve two different, complementary purposes:

-Geo‑redundant backups (via the backup storage redundancy setting) protect you at the backup level.
-If your primary region goes down, you can restore your database from these backups in another region.
-However:

-You must manually restore the database, which can mean a longer Recovery Time Objective (RTO) (i.e., more downtime).

-You might lose data that was committed after the last backup (so your Recovery Point Objective (RPO) may be higher).

-High availability (via failover groups or active geo‑replication) provides an actively synchronized secondary database in another region.
+* **"Backup"**: High availability (via failover groups or active geo‑replication) provides an **actively synchronized secondary database in another region**.
 If the primary region fails, you can fail over quickly to the secondary with minimal downtime and data loss.
 This approach typically:

-Allows near real‑time replication, so your RPO is close to zero.

-Enables automatic or manual failover, so you can resume operations quickly (low RTO).

-In short, geo‑redundant backups alone help you recover from a catastrophic event but at the cost of potentially more downtime and data loss, since you’d have to restore from backups.
-High availability (failover groups) ensures a live secondary that can take over with minimal disruption.
-Most mission‑critical workloads use both: they set up a high availability solution for immediate failover and also rely on geo‑redundant backups for an extra layer of disaster recovery.

 ------------------------- -------------------------